 The North East of England sometimes gets a bit of a raw deal, reputation-wise.
-Aside from Newcastle, most of the media coverage our geographic region gets can be questionable, to say the least.
 As a native, this is kind of annoying, but not entirely unexpected.
-The North East is one of the most socio-economically disadvantaged areas of the UK, and has been hit incredibly hard by the last decade of austerity.
+The North East is one of the most socio-economically disadvantaged areas of the UK and has been devastated by the last decade of austerity.

 Today I’m sharing five secret spots in North East England that you really should visit at some point in your life.
 It’s not all brown ale and black and white stripes up here, you know?

 Ok, a fair bit of it is brown ale and black and white stripes, but there’s so much more to the region than that!

 Aside from being a dyed-in-the-wool product of the North East, I’ve lived in and travelled my home region fairly extensively for the last thirty-odd years.
 So I can share a bit of insight into some hidden gems in North East England.
 Despite living abroad at one point, I’ve always come home to my old stomping ground.
 Not just because of the affordable living costs either.